Where the two approaches overlap

 At the Palma clinic, the patient journey begins with consultation and examination rather than a promise of one predetermined intervention.
 This is especially important for travellers, because booking flights and hotels can create an expectation that the treatment itself is guaranteed.
 The clinic’s responsibility is to examine first and treat second.

-Patients who want to explore the difference further should also review the clinic’s existing comparison pages, the safety pages, and the first-visit information before booking.
+Patients who want to explore the distinction further should also review the clinic’s existing comparison pages, the safety pages, the practitioner profile, and the first-visit information before booking.
+That broader reading path gives a more realistic picture than relying on social-media clips alone.